 The D minor chord scale is a series of piano chords that are in the key of D minor.
 They can be used to create chord progressions and melodies in D minor.
 It's a fantastic scale for portraying a serious mood in your compositions or music productions.

 This post will cover the D minor chord scale, everything you need to know and why it's different from the other scales on the piano.

-Highly recommended: check out our Piano Chord Poster – there’s over 120 chords on 1 sheet & it’s great for practise!
+Highly recommended: check out our Piano Chord Poster – there are over 120 chords on 1 sheet & it’s great for practice!

 What Are The Chords in The D Minor Scale?

 Piano Chord Scale Quick Links:

 | C major | C minor | C# major | C# minor | D major | D minor | Eb major | D# minor | E major | E minor |

 | F major | F minor | F# major | F# minor | G major | G minor | Ab major | Ab minor | A major | A minor |

 | B major | B minor |

 To find out what chords are in the D minor scale, you'll need to understand what the D minor scale is made up of.
 The D minor scale is made up of 7 notes, that form the key of D minor.